john-k-walton/Prologue-Oscillators/README.md

 This set features selected models heard by itself, then with some ad hoc accompaniment.
 Runtime aprox 1.5 minutes each: https://soundcloud.com/plaits-for-prologue/sets/plaits-for-prologue

 This set features Prologue and XD with various other instruments in more involved pieces.
-Somewhat longer 2-3 minutes song demo works: https://soundcloud.com/plaits-for-prologue/sets/listening-stuff
+Somewhat longer 2-3 minutes song demo works. chronologically later works feature more complex arrangements for Prologue that include an XD: https://soundcloud.com/plaits-for-prologue/sets/listening-stuff

 ----